Distance between various discretized fermion actions

-{\it Summary}: Based on the calculation of the mixed action pion mass using three kinds of the fermion actions, including {overlap} fermion, HISQ staggered fermion, and clover Wilson fermion, on kinds of the dynamical ensembles, we found that the leading mixed action effect would be $a^4$, and are particularly small when the sea fermion action has the chiral symmetry, much smaller than the naive theoretical estimate at small lattice spacings.
-We note that a similar $a^4$ behavior was observed in the taste mixing effect of the HISQ fermion which is also found to be roughly $a^4$ (or $\alpha_s^n a^2$ with large $n$) in Ref.~\cite{Borsanyi:2020mff,Aubin:2022hgm}.
-At the same time, the ensembles using the clover fermion action have much larger mixed action effect for all the three kinds of the valence fermion actions, and then the mixed action calculation on those ensembles can be more challenging.
-The simulations with the exactly the same gauge action but different fermion action, should be very valuable to answer whether changing the gauge action can be helpful to suppress the mixed action effect with similar cost.
+{\it Summary}: Based on the calculation of the mixed-action pion mass using three kinds of the fermion actions, including {overlap} fermion, HISQ fermion, and clover Wilson fermion, on different kinds of the dynamical ensembles, we found that the leading mixed-action effect is numerically small and decreases with small lattice spacing as $a^4$.
+It is particularly small when the sea fermion action has chiral symmetry, much smaller than the naive ${\cal O}(a^2)$ estimate at small lattice spacings.
+We note that a similar $a^4$ behavior was observed in the taste mixing effect of the HISQ fermion in Ref.~\cite{Borsanyi:2020mff,Aubin:2022hgm}.

-Among the ensembles we used in this work, the ensemble using the fermion action satisfying the Ginsburg-Wilson relation and Iwasaki gauge action can provide the smallest mixed action effect, and the ratio or DSDR term can further suppress it with the price of the topological charge fluctuation suppression~\cite{Fukaya:2010na,Boyle:2015exm}; The HISQ fermion and one-loop Symanzik improved gauge action ensembles have a larger mixed action effects for either CL or OV but can still be an acceptable choice at small lattice spacing thanks to the $a^4$ behavior.
-We noted that the $a^4$ scaling of the mixed action effects observed in this work cannot be explained with the partially quenched chiral perturbation theory (MAPQ$\chi$PT), which predict a $a^2$ scaling.
-The mechanism of the $a^4$ scaling of $\Delta_{\rm mix}$ and whether the mixed action effects can display a $a^2$ scaling in some other observables need further studies.
+Based on MAPQ$\chi$PT, $\Delta_{\rm mix, uni}$ is the only leading order low energy constant so that we expect the mixed-action effect in other quantities will also be ${\cal O}(a^4)$, even though this expectation should be verified by the practical calculations.
+Thus our study provides the first quantitative estimate on the systematic uncertainty from the mixed-action lattice QCD simulation, and potentially releases the restriction to do the simulation using the gauge ensemble with cheaper fermion actions but larger volume, smaller lattice spacing and light pion mass.
+More specifically, an ensemble using a fermion action satisfying the Ginsburg-Wilson relation and Iwasaki gauge action can provide the smallest mixed-action effect, and the ratio or DSDR term can further suppress it with the price of the topological charge fluctuation suppression~\cite{Fukaya:2010na,Boyle:2015exm}.
+The HISQ fermion and one-loop Symanzik improved gauge action ensembles can be an acceptable choice for all the other more expensive fermion actions at small lattice spacing thanks to the $a^4$ behavior.
+On the other hand, the ensembles using the clover fermion action have much larger mixed-action effects for all the three kinds of the valence fermion actions, and thus the mixed-action calculation on those ensembles can be more challenging.
+The mixed-action effects studied in this work can also be served as one benchmark for the differences of results obtained with different fermion actions.